ROA-BEV: 2D Region-Oriented Attention for BEV-based 3D Object Detection

 \subsubsection{Specific Classes Analysis}

-In our experiments, we evaluate the performance of our proposed method by integrating it with two 3D object detection frameworks: BEVDet and BEVDepth.
+In our experiments, we evaluate the performance of our proposed method by integrating it with two 3D object detection frameworks: BEVDet \cite{bevdet} and BEVDepth \cite{bevdepth}.
 The results, presented in the TABLE \ref{table:ablation roa on dif methods}, demonstrate the effectiveness of our approach in enhancing detection accuracy across various categories of objects.
 For BEVDet, our method consistently improves the detection accuracy for most object categories, with notable percentage increases in categories such as 'construction\_vehicle' (+12.82\%) and 'motorcycle' (+11.57\%).
 Similarly, when integrated with BEVDepth, our approach leads to substantial improvements, particularly in categories like 'construction\_vehicle' (+21.86\%), 'trailer' (+17.57\%) and 'bus' (+10.28\%).
-It is worth noting that while there is a minor decrease in performance for one category, 'bicycle' with BEVDet, the overall trend indicates a positive impact on detection accuracy.
-The mAP and NDS scores also reflect this trend, with improvements of 5.20\% and 5.11\% respectively for BEVDet, and 5.92\% and 3.95\% for BEVDepth.
+It is worth noting that while there is a minor decrease in performance for one category, 'bicycle' with BEVDet.
+We consider that the possible reason is that their thin, narrow shape gets more easily distorted when converting to the BEV, combined with fewer bicycle examples in our training data.
+However, the overall trend of the mAP and NDS scores indicates a positive impact on detection accuracy, with improvements of 5.20\% and 5.11\% respectively for BEVDet, and 5.92\% and 3.95\% for BEVDepth.
 These results underscore the efficacy of our method in enhancing the performance of existing 3D object detection models, particularly in challenging scenarios involving small or partially occluded objects.